 Experiment 4

-In this experiment you will find out which suspect had soil from the scene of the crime on his or her shoes by using cabbage juice as a pH indicator.
+In this experiment you will find out which suspect or suspects had soil from the scene of the crime on his or her shoes by using cabbage juice as a pH indicator.

 Watson observed that the soil from the suspects’ boots when mixed with cabbage juice exhibited three different colors.